osscameroon/blog/data/blog/intro-to-entity-framework-core-in-net-6.md

 # Requirements

-For this tutorial I'll be using Vs Code as my code editor, and all the stuff will be made through CLI.
-You can use your favorite Code editor, and your favorite CLI tool (Powershell, CMD, cmdr ...)
+For this tutorial I'll use VS Code as my code editor, and all the stuff will be made through CLI.
+You can use your favorite code editor, and your favorite CLI tool (Powershell, CMD, cmdr ...)

 ## Install .NET